Olivia Guarna

 Court of Appeals Sets Aside Preliminary Injunction in GGRF Litigation

-This is Part Two of a two-part blog series that examines the impact of federal grant termination litigation on the Inflation Reduction Act’s Greenhouse Gas Reduction Fund (GGRF).
-Part One, which covers recent Supreme Court orders that have shaped the D.C.
-Circuit’s consideration of the GGRF case, can be accessed […]
+This is part of a blog series that examines the impact of federal grant termination litigation on the Inflation Reduction Act’s Greenhouse Gas Reduction Fund (GGRF).
+The first post in the series, which covers recent Supreme Court orders that have shaped the D.C.
+Circuit’s consideration of the GGRF case, can […]

 Sabin Center Submits Comment Letters on EPA’s Proposed Repeal of Power Plant GHG Emission Standards